Holland Interest Themes

 ENTERPRISING PERSONALITY:

 If you are enterprising, you have a “Persuaders” theme.
 You are assertive, persuasive, sociable, self-confident, enthusiastic, energetic, popular, impulsive, adventurous, inquisitive, ambitious, agreeable, talkative, spontaneous, extroverted and optimistic.
 With a “persuaders” personality, you like to make decisions affecting others, win leadership or sales awards and have power or status.
-You might start your own service or business, be elected to office, campaign politically and work with important people You can see yourself initiating projects, selling things and promoting ideas, convincing people to do things your way, giving speeches or talks, organizing activities, leading a group and persuading others.
+You might start your own service or business, be elected to office, campaign politically and work with important people.
+You can see yourself initiating projects, selling things and promoting ideas, convincing people to do things your way, giving speeches or talks, organizing activities, leading a group and persuading others.
 Your hobbies might include leading a campus or community organization, reading business journals, selling products, discussing politics, watching the stock market, attending meetings and conferences and operating a home business.
 Some examples of individuals with an enterprising personality are managers, CEOs, lawyers, sales representatives, politicians, bankers, executives, foreign officers and inventors.

 CONVENTIONAL PERSONALITY: